HiLab-git/COPLE-Net/README.md

 [A Noise-robust Framework for Automatic Segmentation of COVID-19 Pneumonia Lesions from CT Images.][tmi2020]
 IEEE Transactions on Medical Imaging.
 2020.
 DOI: [10.1109/TMI.2020.3000314][tmi2020]

 ![coplenet_result](./pictures/coplenet_result.png)
-A segmentation example. (a), one slice of a CT volume. (b) segmentation by COPLE-Net (green) compared with ground truth (orange). (c) 3D visualization.
+A segmentation example. (a) one slice of a CT volume. (b) segmentation by COPLE-Net (green) compared with the ground truth (orange). (c) 3D visualization.

 ![coplenet_structure](./pictures/coplenet_structure.png)
 The structure of COPLE-Net.
+It employes a concatenation of max-pooling and average pooling to reduce information loss during down-sampling, and uses bridge layers to alleviate the semantic gap between features from the encoder and the decoder.
+ASPP block is used at the bottleneck to better deal with lesions at multiple scales.

 # Requirements
 * [Pytorch][torch_link] version >=1.0.1.